VAndrJ/awesome-apple-bugs/Bugs/NavigationStackIssuePoppingBackIsPresented/README.md

 ## Additions

-One of the many problems with `NavigationStack`.
+One of the many problems with `NavigationStack`:
+- [NavigationStack issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/NavigationStackIssuePathClearActiveSearchable/README.md): popping back programmatically doesn't work when using `.navigationDestination(isPresented:)`.